• KWS_Virus_Yellow_Header_1.jpg

 Beet Yellow virus (BYV)

-Yield loss potential: up to 50%
+Yield loss potentia: up to 50%

-Persistent in the aphids: semi 1-4 days
+Persistent in the aphids: semi 1-4 days Transmissible to progeny of the aphids: no

 Aphids retain it after molting: no